Prosper Morey: Career

 Back to France around 1840, Prosper Morey settled in Paris and married Louise-Arsène-Eugénie Klein, grand-daughter of general Klein, on May 4, 1841.
 The couple had a daughter, Reine Mathilde, the wife of Phulpin, who was responsible for donating the entire Morey collection to the city of Nancy.
 He was appointed inspector of public works and expert architect for the courts.
 He participated in the restoration of the Abbey of Saint-Omer and the Column of the Grande Armée in Boulogne.
 He sought various official positions at the Ministry of Foreign Affairs, the Tuileries, Fontainebleau, and the Louvre, but did not obtain them.

 In 1850, he returned to Nancy, where he was soon appointed chief architect of the city and architect of historical monuments for the Meurthe department.
 Author of several publications on the history of architecture in Lorraine, he became a member of the Académie de Stanislas in 1850 and a corresponding member of the Academy of Fine Arts in 1869.
 Regarded as an architect and a scholar, Prosper Morey studied the history of Nancy's architecture.
 Within the Stanislas Academy, he wrote articles on the history of Lorraine art from his appointment until his death in 1884.
 He showed considerable interest in the great Lorraine architects of the 18th century such as Richard Mique and Emmanuel Héré.
 He notably published a book on the works of Germain Boffrand titled "Recueil des oeuvres inédites de Germain Boffrand", which includes reproductions of some original drawings by Boffrand and serves as a testament to the architect's work.
-Sold at auction in 1920, it was acquired bu the Musée Lorrain.
+Sold at auction in 1920, it was acquired by the Musée Lorrain.
 His last written work, "Archéologie des édifices religieux de la Lorraine, avec un exposé des églises de Nancy, par Pr.
 Morey, architect, membre de l'Institut" was never published, and the manuscript remains to this day in the municipal library of Nancy.

 Death and posterity

-Prosper Morey died in July 5, 1886, and was buried in the Préville cemetery in Nancy.
+Prosper Morey died on July 5, 1886, and was buried in the Préville cemetery in Nancy.
 In his eulogy, delivered on July 8, 1886, Modeste Chassignet, a member the Stanislas Academy, speaks of the loss to the learned society of "one of its esteemed elders".
 He left behind a personal collection and professional documents.
 Part of his work, including volumes of drawings from his travels in Italy and Greece, was donated to the municipal library of Nancy by his daughter.
 This donation consists of 19 compilations containing 790 drawings.

 Though he was well-known in his lifetime, as evidenced by the numerous tributes paid to him upon his death, he gradually faded from public memory.
 Indeed, Claire Haquet interprets this detachment as a consequence of the changing architectural tastes at the end of the 1890s.